Katayoun505/campus-marketplace/README.md

-Campus Marketplace

-A Smarter Way to Buy and Sell on Campus

-📖 Overview

-Campus Marketplace is a web-based platform designed for university students to buy and sell products within their campus community.

-The system provides a simple and secure environment where users can browse listings, search for products, and post items for sale.

-🚀 Features

-User registration and login

-Secure password handling

-Product listing and browsing

-Category-based filtering

-Search functionality

-Sell product feature

-Contact form with database storage

-Responsive and modern UI

-🛠️ Technologies Used

-ASP.NET Core MVC

-C#

-Entity Framework Core

-SQL Server (LocalDB)

-HTML, CSS, Bootstrap

-JavaScript

-🧪 Testing

-The application was tested to ensure all core functionalities work correctly:

-User signup stores data in database

-Login authentication validates users

-Invalid login shows error messages

-Contact form saves messages

-Product search and filters work

-Navigation updates after login/logout

-📂 Project Structure

-Controllers → Application logic

-Models → Database entities

-ViewModels → Data handling for forms

-Views → User interface

-wwwroot → Static files (CSS, JS, Images)

-⚙️ How to Run the Project

-Open the project in Visual Studio

-Ensure SQL Server LocalDB is installed

-Run the following command in Package Manager Console:
+# 🛒 Campus Marketplace
+### A Smarter Way to Buy and Sell on Campus

+---

+## 📌 Overview
+Campus Marketplace is a web-based application developed for university students to buy and sell products within their campus community.

+The platform provides a secure, user-friendly, and efficient environment where users can browse listings, search for products, and post items for sale.

+---

+## 🚀 Features

+- User registration and login
+- Secure password handling (SHA256)
+- Product listing and browsing
+- Category-based filtering
+- Search functionality
+- Sell product feature
+- Contact form with database storage
+- Responsive and modern user interface

+---

+## 🛠️ Technologies Used

+- ASP.NET Core MVC
+- C#
+- Entity Framework Core
+- SQL Server (LocalDB)
+- HTML5, CSS3, Bootstrap
+- JavaScript

+---

+## 🧪 Testing

+- User registration stores data correctly
+- Login authentication validates users
+- Invalid login displays error messages
+- Product search and filtering works properly
+- Contact form saves messages in database
+- Logout clears session successfully

+---

+## ⚙️ How to Run

+1. Open the project in Visual Studio
+2. Open Package Manager Console
+3. Run:
    Update-Database

-Press Run (F5) to start the application
+4. Press F5 to run the application

-🎯 Future Improvements

-Add product image upload

-User profile management

-Edit/Delete product functionality

-Payment integration

-Messaging system between users
+---

-👩‍💻 Author
+## 👩‍💻 Author

 Katayoun Rafat
 University of Dubai

-📌 Note

-This project was developed as part of the ITGN 350 Web Development course.
+---

+## 📜 License

+This project is developed for academic purposes only.